WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 Riveted Handle

-Usually connected by 2 or 3 pieces of hardware, or rivets, this handle provides an excellent connection between the handle and pan.
+Usually connected by 2 or 3 pieces of hardware or rivets, riveted handles provide an excellent connection between the handle and pan.
 However, these rivets can easily catch or hold food, which makes cleaning more difficult.
 So while riveted handles are the most sturdy option, it is less sanitary than a welded handle.
 It is suggested to choose this type of handle for your heavy pans.

 • Strongest connection; made to last in commercial environments